IndiePass/indiepass-android/README.md

   - Query, update and delete: get a list of posts and update basic properties (experimental)
 - Microsub
   - read channels, with pull to refresh
-  - read items per channel, with pull to refresh
+  - read items per channel, with pull to refresh, response actions per item
-  - reply, like, repost, rsvp or bookmark directly
+  - reply, like, repost, rsvp, bookmark, upload or add feed directly
-  - go to external URL
-  - listen to audio if available
+  - listen to audio or watch video if available
-  - watch videos
   - view fullscreen images, zoom and pinch
   - Manage channels and feeds
+  - Background service to check for new posts and trigger notifications
 - Share intents: receive text or images from other apps to directly share

 ## Screenshot